lambertrocher/cosmoteerShipsBackend/README.md

 # Cosmoteer ships
-Api to share ship blueprints
+Api to share ship blueprints.

-Prerequisites:
+# Prerequisites:

-# Tools to be installed on your system
+Tools to be installed on your system :
 - docker
 - docker-compose
 - node